Qiuye2024/Qiuye2024.github.io/_pages/about.md

 Latest News
 ======

++ [Apr.
+2024] I have been selected to receive the Gallogly College of Engineering (GCoE) Dissertation Excellence Award.
++ [Apr.
+2024] I have completed my Ph.D. thesis defense and received my Ph.D. degree.
 + [Mar.
 2024] Our paper "A Survey on Human Profile Information Inference via Wireless Signals" has been accepted to IEEE COMST.
 + [Nov.
 2023] Our paper "Precise Wireless Camera Localization Leveraging Traffic-aided Spatial Analysis" has been accepted to IEEE TMC.
 + [Oct.
 2023] I am honored to receive the CANSec 2023 travel grant.